[RESEARCH] Engagement Rate of Top 200 Australian Influencers is 5.48%

 What about Type A and E influencers?

 As Australia is a relatively small country with only 25 million in population, the number of A list (Type A) influencers are very small.
-This is also because most major Australians influencers are celebrities residing outside of Australia who is not considered Australian influencers in the context of this research.
+This is also because most major Australians influencers are celebrities residing outside of Australia who are not considered Australian influencers in the context of this research.
 The most followed Instagrammer is Tammy Hembrow with 9,442,795 followers and an average engagement rate of 4.85%.

 Unfortunately, we could not establish a statistically significant correlation between followers and engagement rates (like with Indonesia), this is likely due to the low number of Type A influencers in Australia.